lawrenceh1850/AAMCtour/README.md

 - [x] you can add arbitrary names that are not in the airport and this breaks the calculate emissions button
 - [x] fix github pages build
 - [x] double check form submit

+### Google form to do
+- [x] make google form questions required
+- [x] add in residency specialties
+- [ ] update for new questions

+- [ ] check through all the text
+- [ ] link all of the petition links
+- [ ] change font
+- [ ] change about us
+- [ ] update email in consent popup
+- [x] move references to only appear after entering travel info

+## Backlog
+- [x] style google form
 - [ ] you have to click calculate emissions again for the google form to include the newly included airports
 - [ ] *Website adapted from mycarmsfooptrint.com* footer

-## Backlog
-- [x] style google form
 - [ ] convert infographic to use background-image
 - [ ] add required warning for certain questions not an alert dialog - https://getbootstrap.com/docs/5.0/forms/validation/
 - [ ] basic mobile friendly cleanup - most people using it on desktop